treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 So we're creating an instance of `object`.
 But... why?

-Well, in an instance of `object` shouldn't be seen as equal to any other object:
+Well, an instance of `object` shouldn't be seen as equal to any other object:

 ```python
 >>> x = object()